NCTracks developer CSC faces health care fraud lawsuit in NY

 Representatives from DHHS did not immediately comment on the New York lawsuit.

-Posted on October 31, 2014, in Computer Sciences Corporation, Credible Allegations of Fraud, Criminal Medicaid Fraud, CSC, False Claims, False Claims Act, Federal Government, Federal Law, Lawsuit, Legal Analysis, Medicaid, Medicaid Attorney, Medicaid Contracts, Medicaid Fraud, Medicaid Reimbursements, NCTrack Glitches, NCTracks, New York Medicaid, North Carolina, Tax Dollars, Taxes, Taxpayers and tagged Computer Sciences Company, Computer Sciences Corp., Computer Sciences Corporation, CSC, CSC Lawsuit, DHHS, Health care, Health Care Fraud, health care fraud lawsuit, Health care provider, Health Care Providers and Services, Lawsuit, Medicaid, Medicaid Fraud, NCTracks, NCTracks Billing Issues, NCTracks Lawsuit, New York, New York Lawsuit, North Carolina, Preet Bharara, U.S. Attorney.
+Posted on October 31, 2014, in Computer Sciences Corporation, Credible Allegations of Fraud, Criminal Medicaid Fraud, CSC, False Claims, False Claims Act, Federal Government, Federal Law, Lawsuit, Legal Analysis, Medicaid, Medicaid Attorney, Medicaid Contracts, Medicaid Fraud, Medicaid Reimbursements, NCTrack Glitches, NCTracks, New York Medicaid, North Carolina, Tax Dollars, Taxes, Taxpayers and tagged Computer Sciences Company, Computer Sciences Corp., Computer Sciences Corporation, CSC, CSC Lawsuit, Health care, Health Care Fraud, health care fraud lawsuit, Health care provider, Health Care Providers and Services, Lawsuit, Medicaid, Medicaid Fraud, NC DHHS, NCTracks, NCTracks Billing Issues, NCTracks Lawsuit, New York, New York Lawsuit, North Carolina, Preet Bharara, U.S. Attorney.
 Bookmark the permalink.
 Leave a comment.